How to haggle to get the best bargains

-As you can probably guess, the easiest items to haggle on are those that are already discounted.
+The easiest items to haggle on are those that are already discounted.

-If a price tag ends in 1, 7 or 8 (so £9.81, £180.08, etc.) they're either discontinued items or serious clearance that they're likely to be desperate to get rid of (even if it's not made explicitly clear that they're on sale).
+If a price tag ends in 1, 7 or 8 (so £9.81, £180.08, etc.) it's either a discontinued or serious clearance item that they're likely desperate to get rid of.

 Ask for a warranty